Preethi-2306/Function-concepts-in-c/Functions and recursion.md

     printf("sum:%d",s);
     return 0;
 }
-//function definition: Now the compiler knows that this function exists and has what work does this function have to do int sum(int t,int h){
+Function definition: Now the compiler knows that this function exists and has what work does this function have to do int sum(int t,int h){
     return t+h;// here if we give 12 still the compiler doest consider it as a error because all the function wants is to return an int value,
               //where 12 is an interger value so it goes to printf statments and gets executed line by line and when comes to function call it returns the 12 value that's it.
 But when you give some 4.55 value then an error value occurs.